Manuja-Kaushal/INFM600/README.md

    We thank the Data.Gov for providing valuable datasets such as Water Use Average, Average Monthly Residential Energy Usage, 2010 Census Populations by Zipcode.

-   We thank the GroupLens research group at the University of Minnesota (http://www.grouplens.org) for hosting and allowing use of the MovieLens10M dataset in the master dataset and Iván Cantador, Alejandro Bellogín and Ignacio Fernández-Tobías and the Information Retrieval group at Universidad Autonoma de Madrid (http://ir.ii.uam.es) for creating and releasing the master data set.
+   We thank the home of the U.S. Government’s open data group for hosting and allowing use of city of Los Angeles dataset.
+This open source data is made available to public access and use.